 I make chrain for Pesach.
 It’s easy with a food processor, and the results are glorious.
-I will never buy it again.
+I’ll never buy it again.
 Double or triple the quantities, if you wish.–Ruth Joseph and Simon Round

 - 3 medium beets, unpeeled but scrubbed

-- 1-by-3-inch piece fresh horseradish, peeled and roughly chopped, or more to taste (may substitute prepared horseradish to taste)
+- One (1- by 3-inch) piece fresh horseradish, peeled and roughly chopped, or more to taste (may substitute prepared horseradish to taste)

 - 2 tablespoons cider vinegar (or substitute balsamic vinegar)